 There are several benefits to having lit homes in a populous and vibrant city like Houston.
 Entryways should be welcoming and invoke a feeling of warmth for guests who arrive after dusk.

-Lights serve as a guide for your visitors and occupants to the doorway, and can help prevent tripping over driveway edging or stepping into flower beds.
+Lights serve as a guide for your visitors and occupants to the doorway and can help prevent tripping over driveway edging or stepping into flower beds.
 Other benefits include added safety and security as well as increased aesthetic beauty and curb appeal.
-Let’s explore some ways to illuminate your entryway with outdoor lighting in Houston.
+Let’s explore ways to illuminate your entryway with outdoor lighting in Houston.

 For a small front stoop, a simple downlight might be all that is needed.
 Downlighting is an excellent way to provide adequate light for the entryway and show off the facade of the home’s lower floor.
 These lights also don’t pose the risk of shining in the windows of your home or neighbors, which can be a nuisance.

 For a larger porch, you might consider using several smaller patio lights to help create an attractive layer of light near the doorway.
-These can be placed around stairs, decks, railings or along the home’s siding near focal points of the architecture.
+These can be placed around stairs, decks, railings, or along the home’s siding near focal points of the architecture.
 Pathway lights leading up to your porch can help prevent guests from tripping on any inclines while enhancing outdoor landscaping.

-Tips for Choosing Wall Lighting
+Tips for Choosing Outdoor Wall Light Fixtures

 Smaller stoops are ideal for flush-mounted sconces that are mounted level with the wall.
 This positioning lets them bring forth maximum light while taking up little space.
-Semi-flush light fixtures are another compact option that are ideal for tight spaces.
+Semi-flush light fixtures are another compact option that is ideal for tight spaces.
 These lights extend just a bit from the wall to put out light that offers a sense of dimension.

 Sconce lights are a popular style for large porches, and they add a touch of glamor and whimsy to the entryway.
 Combine these with ceiling lights to create a multi-faceted effect that minimizes shadows.

 Spotlights are another good choice to showcase entryways, and are one of the top picks for homeowners looking to boost security.
-For wall mounted designs, the center of the lights should be mounted so that the center of the lamp is at least 66 inches above the ground.
+For wall-mounted designs, the center of the lights should be mounted so that the center of the lamp is at least 66 inches above the ground.